ORCA-LF/tsc/process/conflict-of-interest-guidance.md

 **What it protects.** Fully realizes ORCA's open-source mission: open collaboration, transparency, external contribution, and early adoption from day one.

 **Trade-offs.** Creates real COI and anonymity exposure.
-A public, author-identifying project can de-anonymize a paper under double-anonymous review and risk desk rejection.
+Authors should not self identify as maintainers fo the project or similar as this may de-anonymize a paper under double-anonymous review and risk desk rejection.
+Instead authors should talk about contributing work to an ORCA project.
 It also means anyone who has seen the project (including ORCA reviewers) may be able to identify the authors — which has downstream consequences for who may review the paper at its venue (see §6).

 **Developer obligations under this pathway.**
 - Disclose at intake that an associated paper is or will be under submission, with venue and review window.